joshuacheng/tetris-clone/DEVELOPMENT.md

   - Update: Apparently adding the label changed what key the computer thought I was pressing, so instead of registering an arrow key press it thought it was some other random button.
 It was a simple manual fix.
+- 4/24: Ghost pieces have been added and color have been added.
+Ghost pieces are based on similar logic to the hard drop method, which makes sense because both methods need to know where the piece *would* fall.
+Lots of tweaks were needed to color to make sure I don't blind myself playing this game.